-Thus Berkeley distinguishes ideas, which are images, from notions, which can be conceptual, if not abstract.
+Berkeley thus distinguishes ideas, images, from notions, which can be conceptual (if not abstract).
 Notions can be devised by inference, as Locke claimed that ideas of reflection were formed.
 From such notions, we can infer the existence of other persons.